Levridge-Tory/LevridgeIntegrationDocs/docs/Patronage.md

 - 1099PATR Filing Entity: This field annotates if a member is filing a 1099PATR.
 If set to yes, the source is available to create 1099-PATR records for and you can populate the information on the Filing Details tab.
 - The Filings Details tab outlines the information required on a 1099PATR electronic filing report.
     - Address, Phone number, Tax ID number, Name, Contact

+### Imported Transaction
+An Imported Transaction includes the Transaction Details, outlining the Invoice Number, Branch, Source, and the ability to mark whether it is an eligible transaction.
+The “Create Patronage Detail” process needs to be run to create eligible transactions utilizing the patronage splits defined on the account record.
+There is the traceability functionality under “Eligible Transactions” where you can view where the transactions came from and how they are being processed and utilized throughout the system.

 ### Customer Information
 #### Account Form
 - Account Information: The fields are integrated over from F&O.